 This caught everyone by surprise.
 Ohio University is asking permission to serve beer in Peden Stadium this year.
 Students and fans alike are looking forward to having something else to do, besides watching the game, in order to pass the time between Marching 110 performances.
 But beware: the prices are high and selection is limited.

-This is a project that has been in the works for years, and it’s finally going to happen.
-Alden Library will have two floors open 24/5 starting this fall.
-Previously the 2nd floor was open overnight and starting this fall the 4th floor will be open overnight.
+This is a project that has been in the works for years, and it’s finally happening.
+Alden Library has two floors open 24/5, but previously the 2nd floor was the only thing open overnight.
 This means students will have twice as many places where they can send 3 a.m.
 Snapchats when they should be studying for that Anatomy test.

 To help elevate this traffic congestion, the city of Athens has built several roundabouts over the past several years.
 Now, you can now make good time circling the town looking for the ever-elusive parking spot instead of driving down the wrong one-way street.